 How to be an attractive employer post-pandemic?
 Your general strategy should be to attract the right competencies – and keep them.
 But what is needed, and what do modern workers expect from their manager and company post-pandemic?
 We have spoken with Managing Partner in Compass Human Resources Norway, Bjørn Erik Graff.

-The best labour market ever in Norway and Denmark, still high unemployment in Sweden and Finland
+The labour market thrives in Norway and Denmark, while Sweden and Finland grapple with high unemployment

 We have experienced a historically good labour market in Norway and Denmark, especially in the last six months of 2021.